pwitab/sos-access/docs/source/sos_access_protocol.rst

 If the transmitter is replaced a new password is required from alarm operator.

-The change off passoword is requested with <requestnewauthentication> and the response <requestnewauthenticationresponse> is sent back containing the new password.
+The change off password is requested with <requestnewauthentication> and the response <requestnewauthenticationresponse> is sent back containing the new password.